EasyCrypt/solveq/README.md

 ## Intro

 This library uses symbolic methods to solve probabilistic problems.
+The following operations are supported

+Monom Algebra over a ring (of characteristic zero or two):
+ * deducibility (through groebner basis computation) [1]

-We currently handle, either for rings or rings of characteristic two:
+Rings or rings of characteristic two:
- * computation of an inverse function;
+ * computation of an inverse function; [2]
- * when there exist an inverse function, decide uniformity;
+ * when there exist an inverse function, decide uniformity; [2]
  * decide independence from a set of variables, in the sub case where the unbound polynomials are uniform.
+[2]

+Diffie-Hellman Group:
+ * deduction, for instances of the form X,g^h1,...,g^hn \- g^s1,...,g^sn, with h1,...,hn,s1,...,sn polynomials over some R[X,Y] [1]

 ## Requirements